Efficient state transition algorithm with guaranteed optimality: Experimental results and analysis

 \subsection{Comparison with STA variants}

-In this subsection, the proposed effective STA is compared with STA variants.
-The termination condition is set to maxFEs = 1e4$n$.
+In this subsection, the proposed effective STAs are compared with STA variants.
+The termination condition is set to maxFEs = 2e3$n \log_2(n)$.
 The experimental results are shown in Table \ref{tab:STA_variants}, Table \ref{tab:ranksum_STA_variants} and Fig. \ref{fig:STA_variants}.
-It is observed that, with the prescribed maximum number of function evaluations, the standard STA performs well on $f_1$, $f_3$, $f_5$, $f_6$, $f_7$, and $f_{10}$, but not on $f_2$, $f_8$, and $f_9$.
+It is observed that, with the prescribed maxFEs, the standard STA performs well on $F_1, F_3- F_6$ and $F_9- F_{15}$, but not on $F_2, F_7$ and$F_8$.
 In other words, the standard STA converges slowly on flat functions.
-The DynSTA enhances the standard STA in both search capability and solution accuracy on non-flat functions, but it requires more time due to the use of probability in accepting a worse solution.
+The DaSTA enhances the standard STA in both search capability and solution accuracy on non-flat functions, but it requires more time due to the use of probability in accepting a worse solution.
 Compared with standard STA, the POSTA alleviates the difficulty with flat functions and also improves solution accuracy on non-flat functions.
+Compared with standard STA and its other variants, it can be observed that the proposed efficient STAs exhibit a markedly improved convergence rate in the later stages, especially for the flat functions ($F_2, F_7$ and $F_8$), primarily attributed to the proposed new translation transformation based on predictive modeling.

-The overall performance of the proposed effective STA is improved, including enhanced search capability, convergence rate, and solution accuracy.
-Notably, EXSTA outperforms other STA variants in most cases.
-However, for functions with all-zero optimal solution, the performance of the effective STA is slightly inferior compared to the standard STA.
+The proposed efficient STA variants achieve superior overall performance, including enhanced search capability, convergence rate, and solution accuracy.
+Notably, ESTA and EXSTA outperform other STA variants in all cases.